 “An additional benefit of this approach that we didn’t expect was that many individuals have expressed a renewed confidence in what they perceived as broken system of governance.
 By empowering the grassroots, individuals on the local level can participate in active change.
 This is a both a reminder that the elected government officials work for the people, and that they also desire to do the best for their communities.” – Larry Norris, Decriminalize Nature

 Following these major legislative landmarks, Decriminalize Nature has kick-started efforts in dozens more US cities.
-Most notably Portland, Chicago, Santa Cruz, Berkeley and Dallas have been developing decriminalization efforts in their cities.
-Santa Cruz and Berkeley are expected to vote on resolutions in early 2020.
+Most notably Portland, Chicago, Berkeley and Dallas have been developing decriminalization efforts in their cities.
+Berkeley and Chicago are expected to vote on their resolutions in 2020.
 A statewide psilocybin decriminalization effort is also underway in California, with a vote expected sometime in 2020.
 Hundreds of people across the country have registered their interest in starting a grassroots movement in their city, illustrated by this graphic:

 The Temptation of Licensed Therapy